parrt/msds692/hw/recommender.md

 ```

 *Getting the article list right is worth 20% and getting the recommended articles right is worth 80%.* As you have the complete test, you should be able to get it working and we will grade in binary fashion (works or it doesn't).

+*Make sure that your web server process is still running after you break the `ssh` connection by using a browser to connect at your server's public IP address*.